cuesmen/Tweb-Progetto-Unito/readme.md

 to clean, transform, and prepare the datasets used in the analysis.

 ### 📁 `queryexamples/`
-Contains example queries used to interact with the project database, demonstrating data extraction and aggregation logic.
+Contains example queries screenshots used to interact with the project database, demonstrating data extraction and aggregation logic.

 ### 📁 `report/`
 Holds the **final project report**, summarizing the methodology,